abelovn/aws-lab/README.md

 # Ansible role to deploy AWS infrastructure for WordPress
-# Ansible script of this repo is intended to spin up the infrastructure described below.
+### Ansible script of this repo is intended to spin up the infrastructure described below

 To run the playbooks, you need Ansible 2.9, Python 3x and the latest botocore, boto and boto3 python packages.